 With a full day in Banff, we decided to see what we could see, but looking ahead to a bunch 1 night stops, we also didn’t want to push ourselves too hard.
 In the morning we had a leisurely breakfast, followed by a walk around Johnson Lake, and then went back to the hotel for lunch and naps.
 We then went back to the town of Banff, did a hike by the Bow Falls, and enjoyed dinner in town.
 Since the boys wanted to go on the waterslide again, we made sure to get back to the hotel in time for them to have a little fun!

 We were feeling a little sick of driving and were trying to stay somewhat close to Canmore, so we decided to try a walk around Johnson Lake.
 Great choice!
-It was easy enough for the boys to do without the stroller and pretty enough for me and Jeremy.
+It was able to get us a bit further into nature, easy enough for the boys to do without the stroller, and pretty enough for me and Jeremy.

 One thing that we have trained our children to do from a young age is to be able to walk.
 If you want to travel with kids, it is much more pleasant for everyone if they will walk when it is time to walk.